junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 - The *Ship Blueprints* repair the boat that leads to Solitude Island.

+- Characters that didn't have early game weapons now have them and will recieve these weapons for free from Kathleen at the appropriate shop levels, assuming they aren't a downgrade.

 ## Other Notes for Progression
 A couple quick notes that might not be immediately obvious.